aleksiosdev/DiffTableDirector/README.md

 ## License

-DiffTableDirector is available under the MIT license.
-See the LICENSE file for more info.
+DiffTableDirector is available under the Apache-2.0 License.
+See the [license](LICENSE) file for more info.